TomKellyGenetics/leiden/README.md

 partition <- leiden(adjacency_matrix)
 ```

-### Computing paritions on data matrices or dimension reductions
+### Computing partitions on data matrices or dimension reductions

-To generate an adjacency matrix from a dataset, we can compute the nearest neighbours from the data.
+To generate an adjacency matrix from a dataset, we can compute the shared nearest neighbours (SNN) from the data.
 For example, for a dataset `data_mat` with `n` features (rows) by `m` samples or cells (columns), we generate an adjacency matrix of nearest neighbours between samples.

 ```R
 library(RANN)